Busanjinseong

 The Branch Wall-fortress in Busanjin (釜山鎭城), also known as Maruyama Castle (丸山城, まるやまじょう) and Konishi Castle (少西城), is located at Beomil-dong, Dong-gu, Busan, South Korea.
 The existing wall-fortress remains were constructed by the Japanese military during the Imjin War.
 There are two assertions on the name of Jaseong (Subordinate Castle).
 One is the wall-fortress on Jeungsan Mountain with Jwacheon-dong as the mother castle and accordingly called Jaseong.
 The other is that Jaseong was constructed on the mountain top as the General's terrace.

 The Busanjinjiseong Fortress was also called Mangongdae in memory of Ming-dynasty General Wan Shide who stayed at Jaseongdae to reinforce the Korean soldiers defending against the Imjin War.
 The wall-fortress was repaired after General Wan Shide returned home.

 Origin

 The origin of Jaseongdae was originated from the fact that Busanjinseong Fortress was called Jiseong or Jaseong Fortress, and that Jaseongdae Fortress was made of Jiseong Fortress to form a pole.

-It was used as Gyeongsangjwado Headquarters which later moved into its present location in Suyeong.
+It was used as the headquarters of the Gyeongsangjwa-do (western South Gyeongsang navy), which later moved into its present location at the Fortress site of Jwasuyeong.
 It was also used as the Busanjin Naval Headquarters.
-The wall-fortress was removed by the Japanese during their forced occupation.
-Around this time the sea encircling Jaseongdae was filled with land, reducing Jaseongdae to a smaller site, however it was later repaired.
+The Japanese removed the wall-fortress during their occupation.
+Around this time, the sea surrounding Jaseongdae was filled in, reducing it; however, it was later repaired.